Salesforce Agentforce: Your AI-Powered Personal Assistant for Internal Operations

 Information silos can slow down even the most efficient teams.
 Company policies buried in PDFs, IT guides in legacy wikis, and procedures spread across platforms make retrieving the right information tedious.

-AgentForce solves this by using advanced natural language processing (NLP) to understand employee queries and pull relevant information from:
+Agentforce solves this by using advanced natural language processing (NLP) to understand employee queries and pull relevant information from:

 • Company handbooks